timmcginley/Agile/Genes/README.md

 * The design of buildings finds it difficult to reach automation etc. because projects are always taken as unique.
 There are good reasons for this.

-* But as Architectural Engineers iwe need to find a more scientific way to understand, model, design and analyse buildings, whilst not reducing their architectural 'uniqueness'.
+* But as Architectural Engineers we need to find a more scientific way to understand, model, design and analyse buildings, whilst not reducing their architectural 'uniqueness'.

 The diverse disciplines of the building industry make it difficult to have a singular approach.